Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setups/Setup Ad-Hoc Product for an Undefined Market.md

 The [[Generic Container]] does not have all of the functional rules required to set up a specified [[Market]].
 To finish the functional regions, continue with the Steps to Integrate portion of the [[Standard Product]] Assembly Instructions for [[Ad-Hoc Product]].

 These instructions link to particular templates to utilize and specify market-specific remarks.
-Review the Model-Template Comparison document to match the MFD with the template you are integrating into the selected [[Market]] for further functional details on the models represented by the [[template|templates]].
+Review the Model-Template Comparison document to match the MFD with the template you are integrating into the selected [[Market]] for further functional details on the models represented by the [[Template|templates]].

 ### Step 8: Handling Demo Data